acolite/acolite/README.md

 * cd into a suitable directory and clone the git repository: `git clone https://github.com/acolite/acolite`
 * cd into the new acolite directory `cd acolite`
 * run `python launch_acolite.py`

+## TACT installation
+TACT is now integrated into ACOLITE, and allows for processing of the Landsat thermal data to surface temperature.
+TACT needs libRadtran to be installed to perform simulations of the atmospheric down and upwelling radiances and transmittance: http://libradtran.org/doku.php

+TACT needs the user to have an account at the Research Data Archive (RDA) at the University Corporation for Atmospheric Research (UCAR) to retrieve atmospheric profile data: https://rda.ucar.edu/

+## TACT configuration
+* Edit the configuration file `nano config/config.txt` and add the full path to the libRadtran directory on your system to the libradtran_dir= setting
+* Edit your .netrc file to add your RDA UCAR credentials: `nano $HOME/.netrc`, with $l and $p your login and password respectively for the RDA:

+            machine rda.ucar.edu
+            login $l
+            password $l

+* Edit your .dodsrc file to point to your .netrc file: `nano $HOME/.dodsrc`.
+Write the full path explicitly:
+            HTTP.NETRC=/path/to/.netrc